 Fulton College is a member of a world-wide chain of institutions owned and operated by the Seventh-day Adventist church.
 With its location in Fiji it comes under the administration of the Trans Pacific Union of Seventh-day Adventists.
-Fulton College is a co-educational boarding institution on the eastern side of Viti-Levu, the main island of Fiji.
-It is approximately 50 kilometres from Suva on the Kings Road.

 Fulton College has been educating people since 1940.
 Throughout its history the college has upheld the ideals and principles of Christian education by promoting a program of balanced personal development.
 Its graduates can be found throughout the Pacific and in many other parts of the world.
-The educational services of the college span the island countries of: Fiji, Tonga, Samoa, Tuvalu, New Caledonia, Cook Islands, French Polynesia, Kiribati, Vanautu, and the Solomon Islands.
+The educational services of the college span the island countries of: Fiji, Tonga, Samoa, Tuvalu, New Caledonia, Cook Islands, French Polynesia, Kiribati, Vanuatu, and the Solomon Islands.
 Its services are also offered to Pacific islanders, and other interested individuals, living in Australia, New Zealand and elsewhere.

-Fulton College endeavours to prepare men and women for service to mankind thus fulfilling its mission.
+Fulton College endeavors to prepare men and women for service to mankind thus fulfilling its mission.
 Fulton College is committed to its mission, that is, to provide a tertiary education in a Christian environment through quality instruction and to empower men and women of the Pacific Islands to achieve excellence in academic studies and professional training for service to island communities.